Slaveholders Listed on this Page

 Source: The Pennsylvania Gazette, August 12, September 9, 1772

-Owner's Notes: Robert Coleman bought Cornwall Iron Furnace from the Grubb family.
+Notes: Robert Coleman purchased Cornwall Iron Furnace from the Grubb family.
 A listing of slaves in Lebanon Township, Dauphin County notes the following "Slaves at Cornwall:" Dick, age 50; Toney, age 50; Cato, age 45; Peg, age 50. ( Tax Lists, Inhabitants and Slaves, 1800, 1807)

 Several years prior to that, according to 1786 tax lists, Coleman listed 17 slaves at Cornwall Furnace.
 Robert Coleman also registered and held many slaves in Lancaster County.
 See the listings for "Coleman, Robert " on the Lancaster County pages.